top of page

 Gates 2 & 3 in the original terminal, November 17, 1970.
 (Cleveland Public Library Photograph Collection)

-Wright Air LInes ticket counter in the west concourse, November 17, 1970.
+Wright Air Lines ticket counter in the west concourse, November 17, 1970.
 (Cleveland Public Library Photograph Collection)

 Interior of the West Concourse, December 1, 1970.
 (Cleveland Public Library Photograph Collection)